JLab JBuds Pods

 Main Differences

-• Ingress Protection (IP) rating is IP55 on JLab JBuds Pods and IPX4 on Skullcandy Method 360 ANC.
+• The ingress protection rating is IP55 on JLab JBuds Pods and IPX4 on Skullcandy Method 360 ANC.

-• JLab JBuds Pods are water resistant, while Skullcandy Method 360 ANC is sweat resistant.
+• JLab JBuds Pods is water resistant, while Skullcandy Method 360 ANC is sweat resistant.

-• Driver unit size is 11 mm on JLab JBuds Pods and 12 mm on Skullcandy Method 360 ANC.
+• The driver unit size is 11 mm on JLab JBuds Pods and 12 mm on Skullcandy Method 360 ANC.

-• JLab JBuds Pods support spatial audio, but Skullcandy Method 360 ANC does not.
+• Spatial audio support is available on JLab JBuds Pods but not on Skullcandy Method 360 ANC.

 • Battery life is 10 hours on JLab JBuds Pods and 11 hours on Skullcandy Method 360 ANC.